-So, we have arrived to the royal marriage; it is something that most of us seem to be very interested in!
-I think you are all visualizing the Galla Placidia and Athaulf getting married and, indeed, it must have been something special.
+So, we have arrived at the royal marriage.
+I think you are all visualizing Galla Placidia and Athaulf getting married and, indeed, it must have been something special.
 It was celebrated with great pomp and high Roman festivities.
 We even have a description of the magnificent gifts that were given to Placidia from the booty that the Goths had captured in Rome.
-The wedding speech was given by a Roman Senator, Priscus Attalus, who had been claiming the title of Emperor from the time of the siege of Rome.
+The wedding speech was given by a Roman Senator, Priscus Attalus, who had been claiming the title of Emperor some time before.
 Attalus even sang a song at the wedding; you know, that was something: think of having an Emperor singing at your wedding!

 Of course, 1500 years after the event, we can't say what passed in Galla Placidia's mind and we can't exclude that there was a romantic element in her decision.
 That brings up the question of whether Athaulf was a handsome man, but we have no portraits of him.
 We don't even know how old he was at the time of this marriage.
-We know that he had been married before, he had four children from his first wife, but we have no idea of what happened to her.
+We know that he had been married before, he had four children from his first wife, but we have no idea of what had happened to her.
 So, we can only say that, probably, he was older than Placidia, but that's about it.
 We know much more about Placida, but we don't have a portrait that we can attribute to her, either.
 Nevertheless, if we want to understand this story, we have to figure out in our minds the faces of these characters.
 I am sure that you have been “seeing” in your minds both Placidia and Athaulf – our minds are made in this way; we can't avoid that.
-Think of when you speak over the phone with someone you never met – you can't avoid to build up a portrait of him or her in your mind.

 So, let's go back to the imperial marriage.
 We have two handsome people getting married: Athaulf and Placidia, but, of course, that can't be the whole story.
 What we can say is that people do things for many reasons: sometimes because of logic, sometimes they act on impulse.
 But don't forget that real life is not a fairy tale.
 You know that love is a chemical reaction and that chemical reactions have a way to go on by themselves if there is a chemical potential driving them.
 And, as we said before, this potential is something that we may call “destiny” if we like.
 And I think that in this case there was a very strong potential that was leading Athaulf and Placidia to react with each other, to marry.